 if it did, the performance would be lower.

-Brazil and Mexico remain the fund's two largest country allocations.
-In recent months we have reduced our exposure to Brazil, which faces a challenging near-term outlook, during times of market strength.
-Conversely, we increased our exposure to Mexico by adding names during periods of weakness.
+Brazil and Mexico are the fund's largest country allocations.
+Over the quarter, we reduced our Brazil allocation and increased our exposure to Mexico, where we have a more positive outlook.
 The fund owns companies in the small but rapidly growing Andean markets of Colombia, Chile, and Peru, as well as in the so-called frontier markets of Panama and Argentina.
-We continue to favor companies in sectors driven by domestic consumption, as we believe that consumer-driven businesses will benefit the most as the middle class grows in size and wealth.
-Financials and consumer discretionary stocks represented our biggest sector overweights at quarter-end, while materials and utilities accounted for the largest underweights.
+Our sector allocations stayed broadly unchanged.
+We continue to favor companies in sectors that stand to benefit from rising domestic consumption and an expanding middle class.
+Consumer staples and financials represented our biggest overweights at quarter-end, while materials and utilities accounted for the largest underweights.

-Latin American stocks trailed other developing regions for the quarter and year.
+Latin American stocks have trailed other emerging regions over the past year.
 However, we believe that the reasons for investing in the region are intact.
-Most countries have implemented sound macroeconomic policies in the past 15 years, resulting in greater fiscal discipline, tame inflation, and stronger financial systems; all positive developments in a region with a history of boom and bust cycles.
+Most countries have implemented sound macroeconomic policies in the past 15 years, resulting in greater fiscal discipline, tame inflation, and stronger financial systems, which are all positive developments in a region with a history of boom and bust cycles.
 Over the past decade, the size of the middle class in Latin America has soared while the portion of people in poverty has fallen.
-These trends (e.g., an expanding middle class, declining poverty, rising consumption, and real wage growth) are the source of huge economic potential.
-We are optimistic that economic and earnings growth in Latin America and other emerging markets will outpace that of developed markets over the long run despite recent disappointing performance.
+These trends (an expanding middle class, declining poverty, rising consumption, and real wage growth) are the source of huge economic potential.
+We are optimistic that economic and earnings growth in Latin America and other emerging markets will outpace that of developed markets over time.